zeroKilo/DotNetDebuggerWV/README.md

 # DotNetDebuggerWV
- Starts and debugs .Net Process and catches last exceptions
+ Starts and debugs .Net process and catches last exceptions